chimera-linux/chimera-linux.github.io/_docs/installation/partitioning.md

 as a variety of systems of other architectures such as AArch64 and RISC-V.

+Create a partition of type `EFI System`.
+It can be any size; if you plan to use it for `/boot`, recommended size is 1 gigabyte to accomodate multiple kernels and initramfs.

+If you only plan to use it for bootloader, you can make it as small as a few megabytes (`systemd-boot` fits under 1M, GRUB is bigger), though in rare cases some UEFI implementations may take issue if it's smaller than ~200 megabytes.

 Create a partition of type `EFI System` that is at least 200 megabytes.
 Smaller partitions will usually work, but some firmware may have issues.